ENG517/Procedure/adepojua/p-adepojua-website-keyboard-accessibility.md

+## How to implement keyboard accessibility on your website

 Ensuring keyboard accessibility is essential for users who cannot use a mouse.
 Follow these steps to make your website navigable by keyboard.

-Making the keyboard accessible on your website
+### Making the keyboard accessible on your website

 1. Start by using the **Tab** key to move through links, buttons, and form fields.
 Ensure all elements can be accessed via the **Tab** key.